How do you get rid of vertigo and dizziness?

 - Triggered spells of spinning

 What causes vertigo?

-Vertigo is caused by calcium carbonate crystals called otoconia that live in your inner ears.
+We all have calcium carbonate crystals called otoconia in our inner ears.
 When these tiny crystals get dislodged from their normal resting place and move through your inner ear’s semicircular canals, it sends powerful signals to the brain that you are violently spinning, even though you’re not.

 Vertigo is triggered by movement and can arise from common day-to-day movements such as: